MasterEvarior/nix-config/README.md

 ### Secrets

 Secrets are managed with [sops-nix](https://github.com/Mic92/sops-nix) in a separate repository.
+There are two (mostly) independent modules, one for Home Manager and one system wide.

 ### Backups